I snapped this at the local vintage motorcycle shop.

 I ended up using the terminal connector that came with the Rocky Point headlight key conversion (white junction on the right side of the photo).

 I also used a CINCH 6 position terminal for wiring up the turn signals, brake light and other connections.

 I decided to abandon the typical inline ceramic fuse holders that BMW supplies.
-The ceramic fuses aren’t readily available at your local auto parts store so I opted for something more common.
-The rubber covered fuse holders carry a typical ATC fuses.
+The ceramic fuses aren’t readily available at your local auto parts store so I have planned to seek the help of experts from https://telluridetireandauto.com/.
+And I have also opted for something common like the rubber covered fuse holders carry a typical ATC fuses.
 BMW specifies an 8 AMP fuse.
 I went with a 7.5 and a 10 (because that is what i have in my garage).
 The 10 will be fine.
 The 7.5 vs 8 shouldn’t make a difference.